Jemsire/CC-World-Eater/README.md

 ## 🙏 Acknowledgments

+- [Mastermine](https://github.com/merlinlikethewizard/Mastermine) - The original script that this project was reworked from
 - CC Tweaked for the amazing ComputerCraft implementation
 - Advanced Peripherals / Peripherals Plus One for enhanced turtle capabilities
 - All the community members who have tested and provided feedback